 A healthy plate should be well over half full of water rich organic veggies, (both raw and cooked) and sea vegetables (although anyone with IBS or histamine intolerance may require much more tailored dietary advice, as certain vegetables and seaweeds can trigger a negative response in certain people).

 B vitamins and magnesium

-Whilst there are many nutrients that we need to ensure we are getting on a daily basis to help our bodies deal with the effects of stress.
-Two nutrients of particular mention are B vitamins and magnesium.
+There are many nutrients that we need to ensure we are getting on a daily basis to help our bodies deal with the effects of stress.
+There are however, two nutrients of particular mention; B vitamins and magnesium.
 Any tension anywhere in the body can indicate inadequate levels of magnesium, as magnesium enables us to physiologically relax.
 Symptoms such as migraines, cramps, even heartburn, can be caused by insufficient amounts of magnesium.

 Herbs are also very useful in helping us normalise the stress response.
 They are called adaptogenic as they can allow the body to achieve equilibrium.
 However, a word of caution, as some herbs are more stimulating and some more calming.
 I like to run a saliva cortisol panel, as cortisol levels vary throughout the course of the day.
 They start high in the morning to get us out of bed, and reducing at night to allow us to get restful sleep.